-There are a nearly unending types of white collar crimes, including oldies like forgery, bribery, and counterfeiting and trending ones like internet fraud and identity theft.
-No matter what type of white collar crime you’re accused of, the consequences of a conviction may be grim, negatively impacting the course of your life and the lives of your loved ones.
-If you stand accused of a white collar crime, reach out promptly to CDH Law.
-One of our talented white collar defense attorneys will strenuously defend your rights, your reputation, your finances, and your freedom.
+There are nearly unending types of white-collar crimes, including oldies like forgery, bribery, and counterfeiting, and trending ones like internet fraud and identity theft.
+No matter what type of white-collar crime you’re accused of, the consequences of a conviction may be grim, negatively impacting the course of your life and the lives of your loved ones.
+If you stand accused of a white-collar crime, reach out promptly to CDH Law.
+One of our talented white-collar defense attorneys will strenuously defend your rights, your reputation, your finances, and your freedom.

 Defenses CDH Law May Use to Defend Your White Collar Case

-There are many strategies our legal team may use to defend you from white collar crime charges.
-At CDH Law, we have a number of viable strategies to use in order to provide you with a vigorous defense.
+There are many strategies our legal team may use to defend you from white-collar crime charges.
+At CDH Law, we have several viable strategies to use to provide you with a vigorous defense.
 Once you consult with us and we learn the specific details of your case, we will tailor our defense tactics to your particular circumstances.
 Some of the defenses we may use are:

 - Lack of intent to commit a crime (committing the crime by mistake or under the instruction of a superior or employer without understanding the criminal nature of the act)